Partially-Supervised Novel Object Captioning Leveraging Context from Paired Data: Experiments

-\textbf{Comparison with baseline}: We first demonstrate the effectiveness of our approach on the test split in Table~\ref{tab:ablations_diff_steps}, where the baseline result with training using only in-domain fully paired data is shown in row 2A.
-Row 2B shows the results with CBS applied only at inference on top of this baseline, while 3C-D show the results if we do not use the synthetic data but perform our psuedo-labeling based fine-tuning.
-Using our approach with synthetic data and pseudo-labeling (rows 2F-G) provides consistently better out-of-domain CIDEr and F1 than any of the other results.
-Compared to the baseline, there is 27 points and 74 points improvement in out-of-domain CIDEr and F1 respectively.
-If we use training schedule `Sch-2', this improvement is 26.6 and 75.8 respectively (see row 3A-iv of Table~\ref{tab:results}).
+\textbf{Comparison with previous works}: In Table~\ref{tab:results}, we compare our PS-NOC results on the test split with previous works and state-of-the-art results.
+The column C-RL indicates if the approach uses any form of CIDEr based RL.
+For PS-NOC, we provide the results for both Soln-1, Soln-2 (discussed in Section~\ref{sec:imp_details}).
+Soln-1 does not include any caption post-processing, while Soln-2 includes it.

-\textbf{Qualitative examples}: We show qualitative examples of the captions generated using our approach in Figure~\ref{fig:cap_examples}, for each of the eight novel objects; it is able to correctly generate captions that include these novel objects, compared to baseline model captions that does not include them.
+PS-NOC results (Rows 1a, 1b) consistently set new state-of-the-art results for both out-of-domain CIDEr and F1-score.
+They are also the most balanced in terms of CIDEr and F1, which is reflected in their highest F\textsubscript{$\beta$}-scores in columns COF1, COF1.5.
+Our results outperform the FDM-net and PS3 results, which are the existing partially supervised solutions for this dataset.
+Also, PS-NOC does not use the lexical constraints (471 most common adjectives, verbs, noun forms generated by additional training of MS COCO) that PS3 uses during CBS.

-\textbf{Comparison with state-of-the-art results}: We compare our results on the test split with other state-of-the-art results in Table~\ref{tab:results}.
-We show the upper bound performance of our baseline results in case all paired data (both in-domain and out-of-domain) is used for training in row 3A-i.
-Our baseline results where only on in-domain paired data is used for training is shown in row 3A-ii.
-The column C-RL indicates if the approach uses any form of CIDEr RL.
+\textbf{Effectiveness of SCST-F1}: In Table~\ref{tab:scstf1}, we demonstrate that our proposed SCST-F1 is effective by training Step-II using different values of $\alpha_3$.
+We train each of these models using our PS-NOC Steps I and II, and evaluate the results on test split.
+Row 1 with $\alpha_3=0$ corresponds to regular CIDEr based SCST with no F1-score reward.
+As we increase $\alpha_3$ from 0 to 20, we see the corresponding increase in out-of-domain F1-score of test split.
+Note that for a given captioning model, there could be trade-off between in-domain CIDEr and out-of-domain CIDEr or F1-score.
+So, the values of $\alpha_1$, $\alpha_2$, $\alpha_3$ should be chosen accordingly.
+We give equal importance to all the three scores in this work and therefore set all these three values to 1.

-The results using our approach (rows 3A-iii,iv) consistently provide high scores and state-of-the-art results for both out-of-domain CIDEr and F1; they are also the most balanced in terms of CIDEr and F1; which is reflected in the F\textsubscript{$\beta$}-scores in columns COF1, COF1.5.
-Also, note that our approach is agnostic to model architecture and can in principle be applicable on top of these other approaches.
+\textbf{Qualitative examples}: We show qualitative examples of the captions generated using our PS-NOC Soln-1 in Figure~\ref{fig:cap_examples}, for each of the eight novel objects.
+It correctly generates captions that include these novel objects, compared to the baseline model that does not include them.